flutter/website/src/_includes/docs/install/reqs/windows/base.md

 Download and install the Windows version of the following packages:

 * [Git for Windows][] {{site.appmin.git_win}} or later to manage source code.
-{% include docs/install/reqs/windows/software.md target=target %}
+{% render docs/install/reqs/windows/software.md, target:target %}

 The developers of the preceding software provide support for those products.
 To troubleshoot installation issues, consult that product's documentation.

-{% include docs/install/reqs/flutter-sdk/flutter-doctor-precedence.md %}
+{% render docs/install/reqs/flutter-sdk/flutter-doctor-precedence.md %}

 ## Configure a text editor or IDE